ForgeRock/Secret-Double-Passwordless-Desktop-MFA/SCB/README.md

 2. Scroll down to the **One Time Password (OTP)** section.

     To activate online OTP, click the **Enable Online OTP** toggle button.
-Then, select the appropriate authenticator from the **Validator** list.
+Then, select the appropriate authenticator from the ** Online Validator** list.
 (You can specify either the Octopus Authenticator or the ForgeRock TOTP chain as the OTP validator.)

-    To activate offline OTP, click the **Enable Offline OTP** toggle button.
-Then, under **Offline Time**, set the period of time for which users are allowed to authenticate offline.
+    To activate offline OTP, click the **Enable Offline OTP** toggle button. select the appropriate authenticator from the ** Offline Validator** list.
+(You can specify either the Octopus Authenticator or the ForgeRock TOTP chain as the OTP validator.)

-    **Note:** Currently, only the Octopus Authentication Server can be used for offline access.
-You will need to enroll an additional OTP on your ForgeRock application.
+    In the **OTP Configuration** section, set the parameters of algorithm, number of digits, time period for replacement of the OTP token, and amount of time for which users are allowed to authenticate offline.

     <img src=".//media/image17.png" style="width:5.46692in;height:3.3125in" />